Addictions or narcissism?

-Not all addicts are narcissistic.
+Not all addicts are narcissists.
 Most narcissists are addicts of some form, be it drugs, alcohol, gambling, sex, porn, some people hit rock bottom who are not narcissistic and turn into addicts there is quite a fine line between the two.

-Those of you who have been with an addict might have tried to help them several times, they might have tried to push their own addictions onto you, some might have achieved this, so now you have not only got to wean yourself of the natural chemicals of dopamine and cortisol to escape the addiction of a narcissistic relationship, also other addictions, from OCD to food, being addicted to things like chocolate, or eating far too much ( comfort eating.) to far too little ( trying to regain control over areas of your life.) addicted to cleaning, again, to keep control over areas of your life, there’s nothing wrong with cleaning or watching what you eat, so long as it’s not effecting you and taking over you way of life, temporary go to coping strategies can become long term habits, how to break addictions and habits easier is to become addicted to something else and this can be a great healing method if it’s a positive addiction without turning it to the extreme, like taking up exercise to release those endorphins, there is however a healthy extreme depending on your end goals and unhealthy extremes, only you know you, if you don’t work on getting to know you, if you feel worse for not taking that run, or cleaning that room and feel better for doing so you need to do it, if you feel worse within yourself for cleaning far too much, try to cut down slowly, or if you feel worse for running too now, just knock 5 minutes off don’t stop entirely as this will have a negative effect and exercise is good for you.
+Those of you who have been with an addict might have tried to help them several times, they might have tried to push their own addictions onto you, some might have achieved this, so now you have not only got to wean yourself of the natural chemicals of dopamine and cortisol to escape the time bond addiction of a narcissistic relationship, also other addictions, from OCD to food, being addicted to things like chocolate, or eating far too much ( comfort eating.) to far too little ( trying to regain control over areas of your life.) addicted to cleaning, again, to keep control over areas of your life, there’s nothing wrong with cleaning or watching what you eat, so long as it’s not effecting you and taking over you way of life, temporary go to coping strategies can become long term habits, how to break addictions and habits easier is to become addicted to something else and this can be a great healing method if it’s a positive addiction without turning it to the extreme, like taking up exercise to release those endorphins, there is however a healthy extreme depending on your end goals and unhealthy extremes, only you know you, if you don’t work on getting to know you, if you feel worse for not taking that run, or cleaning that room and feel better for doing so you need to do it, if you feel worse within yourself for cleaning far too much, try to cut down slowly, or if you feel worse for running too far, just knock 5 minutes off don’t stop entirely as this will have a negative effect and exercise is good for you.
 The same for eating feeling too bad for overeating, stressing on eating too little, keep a written diary and become accountable within your conscious thoughts, life is about balance.

 Narcissists and substance abuse.

-with a narcissist as they have no actual reality to who they really are, low self-esteem, insecurities and vulnerabilities that they don’t want to admit within themselves, to feel better within themselves they have to take control in other areas of their life, ether controlling people, systems, manipulating everything they can to how they believe it should be in their own reality and their own beliefs that they are unsure of, or control through addiction, when people good or bad go around masking problems or creating problems, they never get to the root cause of the real problem, they only make things worse for themselves, deep within themes and the true problems just get buried deeper and deeper with more on top.
+With a narcissist as they have no actual reality to who they really are, low self-esteem, insecurities and vulnerabilities that they don’t want to admit within themselves, to feel better within themselves they have to take control in other areas of their life, ether controlling people, systems, manipulating everything they can to how they believe it should be in their own reality and their own beliefs that they are unsure of, or control through addiction, when people good or bad go around masking problems or creating problems, they never get to the root cause of the real problem, they only make things worse for themselves, deep within themes and the true problems just get buried deeper and deeper with more on top.

 Narcissists and alcohol.